Don't Just Tell. Teach Like Jesus

 If telling worked, why do moms say, "I'm not going to tell you again!"?

-If telling worked, then every mom on the planet wouldn't be saying, "I’m not going to tell you again!"
+If telling worked, then no mom on the planet would ever say, "I’m not going to tell you again!"
 If telling really worked, we wouldn’t have to do it so often.
 But the truth is that telling is one of the least effective behaviors a leader can engage in.

-If we want to be better leaders than robots, then we have to learn to teach.
+If we want to be better leaders, then we have to learn to teach.
 We must figure out how to communicate what our teams need to know in a way that inspires them to grow as leaders.
 When you're able to nail this, you'll start to see your organization grow and your team thrive.

 Teaching vs Telling